VR-25/acc/README.md

 By choosing to use/misuse it, you agree to do so at your own risk!

 Some devices, notably from Xiaomi (e.g., Poco X3 Pro), have a faulty PMIC (Power Management Integrated Circuit) that can be triggered by acc.
-The issue prevents charging.
+The issue blocks charging.
-Ensure your battery does not discharge too low.
+Ensure the battery does not discharge too low.
-Using acc's auto shutdown feature is highly recommended.
+Using acc's auto shutdown feature is highly recommended (default shutdown_capacity is 5).

 Refer to [this XDA post](https://forum.xda-developers.com/t/rom-official-arrowos-11-0-android-11-0-vayu-bhima.4267263/post-85119331) for additional details.

-[lybxlpsv](https://github.com/lybxlpsv) suggests booting into bootloader and then back into system to reset the PMIC.
+[lybxlpsv](https://github.com/lybxlpsv) suggests booting into bootloader/fastboot and then back into system to reset the PMIC.

 ---